Sailing Greece

 - The gulfs of Patras and Corinth suffer from a lot of commercial shipping.

-Advantages northern passage:
+Advantages northern passage

-- In the summer months the prevailing winds are from the North West, which hinder the passage from cape Malea to Katakolon (mostly in the afternoon when the winds develop).
+- In the summer months the prevailing winds are from the north-west, which hinder the passage from cape Malea to Katakolon (mostly in the afternoon when the winds develop).
 The opposite direction is of course aided by these same winds.

 - Water shortage along the (southern) coasts of the Peloponese and virtually no water at all for yachts between Kalamata and Gythion means bringing water in - preferably large - tanks, while keeping a parsimonious eye on the water tank levels.

 Conclusion: For the experienced sailor the southern passage is definitely worth the 2 or 3 weeks it takes to explore and relish these sequestered shores.
-Yet, the prevailing winds make the Ionian → Aegean direction much easier than vice versa.
+Yet, the prevailing winds make the Ionian to Aegean direction much easier than vice versa.
 Moreover, rounding Cape Malea can be extra difficult during the Meltemi season.

 Ionian or Ionic